fraktalcow/yt-urls/readme.md

 ## Features

 - Fetches recent videos from categorized YouTube channels
-- Organizes videos by topic categories
-- Displays video information in a clean, modern UI
-- Configurable date range filter for video freshness
+- Configurable date range filter
 - Fallback options for channels with no recent uploads
 - FastAPI server for dynamic data fetching and serving

 ## How It Works

-### Traditional Mode
-1. The Python script (`main.py`) uses the YouTube Data API to fetch videos
-2. Videos are organized by categories and saved to `videos.json`
-3. Open `index.html` in your browser to view the static dashboard

-### FastAPI Mode (Recommended)
-1. The FastAPI server (`main.py`) handles both API requests and serves the UI
+The FastAPI server (`main.py`) handles both API requests and serves the UI:
-2. Videos are fetched on demand or refreshed via the UI
+1. Videos are fetched from YouTube using the YouTube Data API
+2. Content is organized by categories and available through API endpoints
+3. The same server also serves the static files (HTML, CSS, JS)
-3. Access the dashboard by visiting `http://localhost:8000` in your browser
+4. Access the dashboard by visiting `http://localhost:8000` in your browser

 ## Setup